Number of frontline children’s social workers down 8% since 2020 as vacancies soar

 “Without urgent action we are risking highly motivated and experienced social workers leaving the profession, as well as risking the loss of newly qualified social workers early in their careers as they are not being supported enough to stay in the sector.”

 However, the organisation warned that the DfE’s response, as set out in its consultative strategy, was inadequate, citing the £200m it has allocated over two years to implementation.
-This compares with the £2.6bn over five years proposed by the Independent Review of Children’s Social Care, to which the strategy is a response.
+This compares with the £2.6bn over four years proposed by the Independent Review of Children’s Social Care, to which the strategy is a response.

 BASW England added: “Without sustained, long-term funding we fear these workforce figures will worsen, with the impact being felt most by vulnerable families.”